How To Find Macro Amounts in Foods

 So, now that you’ve calculated your TDEE and Macro amounts it’s time to start tracking the macros in what you eat.

-One of the most challenging aspects of Flexible Dieting or If It Fits Your Macros (IIFYM) is not only tallying your daily macro amounts but also figuring out how many grams of carbs, protein, and fat are in the foods you eat.
+One of the most challenging aspects of Flexible Dieting or Counting Macros is not only tallying your daily macro amounts but also figuring out how many grams of carbs, protein, and fat are in the foods you eat.

 Luckily the technology most of us have at our fingertips has made this process a whole lot less painful and this guide will help even those that might not be tech savvy make sense of how to count macros.